emoretti85/PhpDropboxBackup/README.txt

 [EN]

 1. Get a copy of the SDK dropbox (https //www.dropbox.com/developers/core/sdks/php).
 	IMPORTANT !!!!!
-If you are using Composer remember to change the require dell'autoload file dbb / Dbb.php at line 11
+If you are using Composer remember to change the require of autoload file dbb / Dbb.php at line 11

 2. Create a Dropbox app (https //www.dropbox.com/developers/apps) IMPORTANT !!!
 The link redirects you input into the Dropbox app, will be the link to the page 'dbb / Dbb_landing.php'